sourcegraph/handbook/content/departments/people-talent/people-ops/process/compensation-and-leveling/equity-internal.md

       4. Pull a report of all new hires, and check to ensure every new hire since the last grant date is on the list 3.
 Our current comp structure means everyone is stock-eligible
       5. Confirm Vest Start Dates entered into Bamboo correspond with New Hire Start Dates for all New Hire Grants
    2. _Troubleshooting: when the audit turns up a grant listed as “Granted” that has an effective date after the last board approval date, you’ll need to research to confirm that it’s incorrectly listed as “Granted” (or not).
 The board only approves grants once per quarter. **Carta is the system of record for approved grants**.
 Run a report in Carta to check that the grant is, actually, Granted.
 Likewise, offer letters are the source of truth for new hire grants. _
-   3. Use data from the report to populate the [List for Legal - Template](https://docs.google.com/spreadsheets/d/1Spcdo6KWsALewP9PDfJ8tyb1TXoabwYNEHXNx6EQHe4/edit#gid=0) 6.
-Copy/paste names into this template from report 7.
-Copy/paste “No. of options” into template 8.
-Copy/paste “Vesting Start date” 9.
-Copy/paste “Country” into column H, “ISO/NSO” 4.
-Replace United States with ISO 5.
-Replace all other countries with NSO 10.
-For “Relationship” = US employees (those receiving ISOs) are “Employee.”
-All else are “Consultant” 6.
-Note: this isn't actually always true...
-Process improvement is to add employee type to the Equity Audit report and use that, instead.
-An example is Joe Consul, a US Contractor 11.
-Skip these (Legal fills out): Exercise/vest schedule & % fully diluted
+   3. Use data from the report to populate the [List for Legal - Template](https://docs.google.com/spreadsheets/d/1Spcdo6KWsALewP9PDfJ8tyb1TXoabwYNEHXNx6EQHe4/edit#gid=0)
+      1. Copy/paste names into this template from report
+      2. Copy/paste “No. of options” into template
+      3. Copy/paste “Vesting Start date”
+      4. Copy/paste “Country” into column H, “ISO/NSO”
+      5. Replace United States with ISO
+      6. Replace all other countries with NSO
+      7. For “Relationship," those receiving ISOs are “Employee.”
+All else are “Consultant.”
+         1. Note: Make sure that all Consultants receive NSOs.
+Some US teammates are part-time or temporary consultants--they should receive NSOs and be Consultants.
+Process improvement opportunity is to add employee type to the Equity Audit report and use that instead.
+      8. Skip these (Legal fills out): Exercise/vest schedule & % fully diluted
 2. Send the populated List for Legal to our Legal team via [#stock-option-grants](https://sourcegraph.slack.com/archives/C0340RSGWQN) **Ensure you are not posting in the public channel!**
 3. Legal team sends the list to outside counsel and facilitates board approval